tam17aki/deep_divergence_practice/clustering/gaussian/README.md

 4. Run `entropic_clustering.py`.
 It performs training and prediction of the method proposed by "Davis & Dhillon" [1].

+You can run `plot_dataset.py` to plot the dataset.
+You can also run `plot_embedding.py` to plot embeddings with trained model.

 ## Reference
 [1] Jason V. Davis and Inderjit Dhillon, "Differential entropic
     clustering of multivariate Gaussians," In Advances in Neural